World Diabetes Day: Rainbow Hospital begins free screening

 By Sola Ogundipe

-The theme for this year’s diabetes awareness month and World Diabetes Day is “Education to protect tomorrow”, which the hospital says remains it’s core activity in it’s efforts to provide quality care for Nigerians living with diabetes while also creating awareness on it’s growing increase in the country.
+The theme for this year’s diabetes awareness month and World Diabetes Day is “Education to protect tomorrow”, which the hospital says remains it’s core activity in its efforts to provide quality care for Nigerians living with diabetes while also creating awareness of it’s growing increase in the country.

 “We are therefore encouraging everyone including people living with diabetes and their family members to seize the opportunity of this exercise to know their status and how to care for people living with the condition.